-3. Rubblizing with HMA Overlay: Rubblizing of an existing concrete pavement and placement of an HMA overlay is an optional major rehabilitation method.
+4. Rubblizing with Asphalt Overlay: Rubblizing of an existing concrete pavement and placement of an asphalt overlay is an optional major rehabilitation method.
 This process includes breaking up the concrete pavement into small pieces and rolling it into place to produce a sound base, which prevents reflective cracking in the asphalt surface.
 Rubblizing a concrete pavement successfully is predicated on having a stable subgrade so the concrete material does not intermix with the subgrade.
-In urban areas, care must be taken not to damage utilities with minimal cover.
-The final surface is HMA overlay.
+Installation of a longitudinal subdrain prior to initiating the rubblization process is recommended and will enhance the success of the project because the drier, more stable subgrade/subbase will assist in efficient pavement cracking.
+Rubblization has limited uses in areas of soft subgrades, which are often encountered in Iowa.
+If soft subgrades are encountered during a project, complete failure of the rubblization can result.
+In urban areas, care must be taken not to damage utilities with minimal cover, as well as the associate utility structures.
+Rubblization is generally not advised for urban roads.
+The final surface is an asphalt overlay.